zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 33. Don't worry if your graphs look boring or uneventful now.
 The agent has only just begun collecting data on MySQL, so there's not much to display right now.

-34. This is a great tool to use to create custom, useful dashboards to help provide you with a quick overview of the health of your application.
+34. This is a great tool to use to create custom, useful dashboards to help provide you with a quick overview of your application's health.

-35. Let's now go ahead and save this by clicking the save button at the top of the screen.
+35. Let's now go ahead and save this by clicking the save button at the screen's top.
 Be sure to give it a name you will be able to remember.

-36. Navigate over to the Dashboards page from the menu on the left hand side of your screen.
+36. Navigate over to the Dashboards page from the menu on the left-hand side of your screen.

 37. Click 'Create' at the top of the page.

     ![](./images/24.png "")

 38. Once here, at the top of the page, click the edit button.
-A panel will appear on the right hand side of the screen.
+A panel will appear on the right-hand side of the screen.

 39. Search for the widget you just created.